Stellaria media: Similar species

+Common chickweed can be differentiated from lesser chickweed by the presence of white petals on the former and from greater chickweed by 3–8 stamens present compared to 8–10 found in greater chickweed.
+Water chickweed has petals longer than the sepals.

 Taxonomy

 The name Stellaria media was published by Domínique Villars in Histoire des plantes du Dauphiné in 1789.
 It has accumulated a huge number of synonyms since then, as well as many putative varieties and subspecies, very few of which are accepted today.

-The name Stellaria is derived from the word 'stellar' meaning 'star', which is a reference to the shape of its flowers; media is Latin for 'between', 'intermediate', or 'mid-sized'.
+The name Stellaria is derived from the word 'stella' meaning 'star', which is a reference to the shape of its flowers; media is Latin for 'between', 'intermediate', or 'mid-sized'.

 It is sometimes called common chickweed to distinguish it from other plants called chickweed.
 Other common names include chickenwort, craches, maruns, and winterweed.